ZM-Learn/L2RPN_WCCI_a_Solution/README.md

 ```
 The test results on local datasets will be shown in "\results\results.html".

-Compared with the submitted agent, it seems that the performance of agent can be further improved with more iterations:
+Compared with the submitted agent, it seems that the performance of the agent can be further improved with more iterations:

 ![Image text](https://github.com/ZM4PESFC/L2RPN_WCCI_Possible_Solution/blob/master/results/Results.png)